The HK P9S is a military and police pistol using a unique breech locking system derived from Heckler & Koch’s highly successful G3 assault rifle.

-The Heckler & Koch P9S pistol has an internal hammer, with a protruding indicator pin at the rear of the frame which extends when the hammer is cocked.
-There is a thumb-operated hammer release and re-cocking lever on the left side, allowing the hammer to be lowered under control on to a loaded chamber, or rapidly cocked from the ‘down’ position.
+The HK P9S pistol has an internal hammer, with a protruding indicator pin at the frame’s rear, which extends when the hammer is cocked.
+A thumb-operated hammer releases and re-cocking lever on the left side, allowing the hammer to be lowered to a loaded chamber or rapidly cocked from the ‘down’ position.

-Two variant models exist: the Heckler & Koch P9, now discontinued, was the same pistol but with a conventional single-action lock; the Heckler & Koch P9S Sport Competition Model has a longer barrel with balanced weight, adjustable trigger stop, fine-adjustment rear sight, and an anatomical wooden grip.
+Two variant models exist: the HK P9, now discontinued, was the same pistol but with a conventional single-action lock; the HK P9S Sport Competition Model has a longer barrel with balanced weight, adjustable trigger stop, fine-adjustment rear sight, and an anatomical wooden grip.

 The barrel is 5.5 in (140 mm) long, leading to a slight increase in muzzle velocity; with barrel counterweight fitted and a full magazine, it weighs 45.2 oz (1290 grams).